 APPENDIX B: RSS Monitoring and Social Bookmarking Infrastructure

 This appendix documents the RSS monitoring and social bookmarking infrastructure used to support repository-level engagement with instructional video.
 The infrastructure is designed to operationalize the distinction between ongoing awareness and long-term pedagogical organization introduced in the main text.
-Rather than treating discovery, monitoring, and organization as a single activity collapsed into search, the system separates these functions across complementary tools, enabling instructors to manage persistent growth in instructional media without requiring continuous evaluative labor.
+Rather than treating discovery, monitoring, and organization as a single activity collapsed into platform-centered search, the system separates these functions across complementary tools, enabling instructors to manage persistent growth in instructional media without requiring continuous evaluative labor.
+The materials documented in this appendix should be read as worked operational examples rather than as empirical tests of the framework’s effectiveness.

 Discipline-Specific RSS Monitoring Pages